 The medium copyedit — Getting the grammar right

 The copyeditor judges every sentence to determine if it can be improved by removing words, moving clauses and phrases, introducing parallelism, or implementing other stylistic conventions.
-In short, the line editor is involved with beautifying the language and deciding if the words the author used are fit for the job.
+In short, the line editor is involved with beautifying the language and deciding if the words the author chose are fit for the job.

 But sometimes, even that is not enough.

-“Niels is a talented editor who knows how to think along with the customer.
-He has edited some of my academic writings and I can highly recommend him to anyone wanting to see the quality of their texts rise and shine.“~ Tobias N. Strijker (Wageningen University, The Netherlands)
+Niels is a talented editor who knows how to think along with the customer.
+He has edited some of my academic writings and I can highly recommend him to anyone wanting to see the quality of their texts rise and shine.~ Tobias N. Strijker (Wageningen University, The Netherlands)